leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

    - Both characters and non-character elements like landscapes or events can be focalized.
    - The<mark style="background: #FFF3A3A6;"> focalizer's interpretation</mark> significantly influences the narrative.

-5. **Descriptive Focalization Examples:**
-   - Two Dutch novel excerpts demonstrate different approaches to focalization.
-   - The first shows a seemingly objective description colored by personal interpretation.
-   - The second exhibits a more interpretive, subjective description based on the focalizer's biases.

-6. **Focalization Types:**
-   - Internal Focalization (CF): From within a character, offering a personal, biased view.
-   - External Focalization (EF): From an outside observer, potentially providing a broader perspective.

 7. **Internal Structure and Focalizer's Perspective:**
    - Descriptions give insights into the <mark style="background: #FFF3A3A6;">focalizer’s perceptions</mark> and <mark style="background: #FFF3A3A6;">biases</mark>.